Novena Global Lifecare: Overview

 The Group provides predictive care through health screenings for early detection of diseases and nutritional supplements.
 In November 2017, the company acquired four specialist eyecare centers in Singapore.
 Two of the centers, Total EyeCare Center at Orchid Hotel and a branch in Jurong East, were owned by Gerard Chuah, a private eye surgeon specializing in vitreoretinal surgery.

-The other two clinics, Specialist Eye and Eyelids Clinic at Novena and The Eye and Aesthetics Clinic in Suntec City, were owned by Chuah Chin Tek.
+The other two clinics, Specialist Eye and Eyelids Clinic at Novena and The Eye and Aesthetics Clinic in Suntec City, were previously owned by Chuah Chin Tek.

 In November 2017, the group announced that it will acquire majority stake of Taiwan healthcare provider, Hexin Group, the third-largest healthcare screening provider in Taipei, to manage the health screening services at Taipei Medical University Hospital, Taoyuan General Hospital, China Medical University Hospital and Taipei Beitou Hospital.